-EFT Server's HS module provides a data sanitation/data wiping option.
-If you do not activate the HS module, this feature is disabled after the 30-day trial expires.
+EFT's ASM provides a data sanitization/data wiping option.
+If you do not activate the ASM, this feature is disabled after the 30-day trial expires.

 *.pgp files are automatically excluded from the wipe process.
 When wipe is enabled, ANY delete operation also includes the wipe (sanitization) process.

 In the administration interface, connect to EFT and click the Server tab.